Eneroth3/dialogs-lib/README.md

 ![Message Box](messagebox.png) ![Yes/No/Cancel](yesnocancel.png)

-Dialogs is a lightweight, easy to use library for SketchUp HtmlDialog dialogs.
-It is designed purely using web technologies, no Ruby, to allow you to easily implement it in dialogs in existing projects, without having to replace Ruby HtmlDialogs with some custom dialog object.
-Working directly in web technologies, rather than through a Ruby wrapper, also allows you to make more versatile dialogs with highly specialized content and any third party lib of your choice.
-Dialogs can be thought of as a utility library rather than a full framework.
+Dialogs is a lightweight, easy to use UX library for SketchUp HtmlDialog dialogs.
+It is designed purely using web technologies, no Ruby, to allow you to easily implement it existing dialogs.
+You don't need to use some custom Ruby dialog object, or rethink your back end code!
+Working directly in web technologies, rather than through a Ruby wrapper, also allows for more versatile dialogs, as you are not limited by the capabilities of the wrapper.
+Dialogs can be thought of as a utility library, rather than a framework.

-Dialogs consists of 2 separate modules that can be used both together or alone.
+Dialogs consists of 3 separate modules that can be used either together or on their own.
-If you like the visual appearance but think my Javascript skills are rubbish, you can use the style module only.
+If you like the visual appearance but think my Javascript skills are rubbish, you can use only the style module.
 If you like the javascript behavior, but want styling according to your own brand, you can leave out the styling module.

 ## Controls

-The controls module helps with dialog functionality.
+The controls module helps with the feel of the dialog by adding some typical dialog functionality, and automates simple callbacks:

-Features:
 - Automatically add callback actions to controls based on their class
 - Assign shortcut keys to some standard controls
 - Implement access keys to controls